MikroElektronika/mikrosdk_click_v2/clicks/microsd/README.md

 #### Example key functions :

-- `microsd_check_card_detection` This function checks and waits for a microSD card to be inserted to the click board.
+- `microsd_check_card_detection` This function checks and waits for a microSD card to be inserted to the Click board.
 ```c
 void microsd_check_card_detection ( microsd_t *ctx );
 ```